Blog 81: Tools in product management … (3/7)

 · ClickUp: ClickUp allows teams to come together, brainstorm, plan, and collaborate on everything from process docs to product designs.

-Recent times have seen a rise in the use of AI (artificial intelligence) in product management.
+There has been an increase in the use of AI (artificial intelligence) in product management.
 AI is helping to derive valuable insights and automate routine tasks.
-Some key use cases of AI, ML, and analytics in execution & tactics are:

 - Generate high-quality, well-developed specifications by feeding AI various descriptions of product specs.